-- a.
-Provide an introduction to a particular arts or humanities discipline; - b.
-Provide historical perspectives of our world; - c.
-Provide an overview of philosophical systems that compete for our attention: - d.
-Provide a broad understanding of literary or cultural currents of the past and/or the present; and, - e.
+- 1. Provide an introduction to a particular arts or humanities discipline; - 2.
+Provide historical perspectives of our world; - Provide an overview of philosophical systems that compete for our attention; - Provide a broad understanding of literary or cultural currents of the past and/or the present; and, - 5.
 Present cross-cultural perspectives.